Skip to content

 What is Robotic Process Automation (RPA)?

-• Attended RPA: The bot works alongside a human, often initiated by them to automate a part of their task.
+• Attended RPA: The bot works alongside a human, often initiated by them to automate part of their task.
 It runs on the user’s workstation.

 Power Automate Desktop